comses-education/git-fair-clinic/README.md

 2. Document your code with narrative documentation and descriptive metadata that meet community / domain specific standards
 3. Archive your code in a TRUSTed digital repository that exposes your descriptive metadata in accessible and interoperable ways (e.g., Zenodo for your GitHub repositories: https://guides.github.com/activities/citable-code/)
 4. Use disciplined version control with descriptive commit messages and clear provenance (goals: small focused commits, clean history, linkages between commits, issues, and pull requests, [continuous integration](https://lab.github.com/githubtraining/github-actions:-continuous-integration))
-5. Any others?
-Submit a pull request with your changes!
+5. Any others we've missed?
+Please let us know with a pull request or issue.